ArisNeander/check-health-grpc/README.md

 expose service their status through the [gRPC Health Checking Protocol][hc].

 This command-line utility makes a RPC to `/grpc.health.v1.Health/Check`.
-If it responds with a `SERVING` status, the `grpc_health_probe` will exit with success, otherwise it will exit with a non-zero exit code (documented below).
+If it responds with a `SERVING` status, the `check-health-grpc` will exit with success, otherwise it will exit with a non-zero exit code (documented below).

-`check-health-grpc` is meant to be used for health checking gRPC applications in [Kubernetes][k8s], using the [exec probes][execprobe].
+`check-health-grpc` is meant as a plugin for Nagios-compatible monitoring systems.
+It can be used for health checking gRPC applications in [Kubernetes][k8s], using the [exec probes][execprobe].

+It is a simple fork of [grpc-health-probe][orig].

 **EXAMPLES**